rmera/gomd/README.md

-GopherMD, a little program for the analysis of molecular dynamics simulations.
+goMD, a little program for the analysis of molecular dynamics simulations.
 Copyright (C) 2017  Raul Mera Adasme.

 This program is free software; you can redistribute it and/or